How to Improve eCommerce Conversion Rates – Don’t Settle For 2%

 Seriously, having spent an entire blog post explaining how important they are and how to improve them, I am now going to tell you why you need to look beyond conversion rates.

 The problem is that conversion rates only measure sales.
-They don’t take into account Average Order Value (AOV), Customer Retention Rate (CRR), or Customer Lifetime Value (CLV).
+They don’t take into account Average Order Value (AOV), Cost Per Lead (CPL), Customer Retention Rate (CRR), or Customer Lifetime Value (CLV).
 They don’t even provide a measure of how many unique visitors make a purchase (so a customer who browses one day and buys something later would give you a conversion rate of 50%).

-If your AOV decreases or your CRR (and, therefore, traffic) disappears, you could increase your conversion rate and still end up losing revenue.
-That’s why it is important to make sure you optimize in all three areas.
+If your AOV decreases or your customer retention (and, therefore, traffic) disappears, you could increase your conversion rate and still end up losing revenue.
+Similarly, expensive advertising can give you an impressive conversion rate, whilst still reducing the amount of money you earn.
+That’s why it is important to make sure you optimize in all four of these key areas at the same time.
 We call this Revenue Optimization.

 Mediocrity is not the way to success.
 Sometimes, it takes just one extra step to stand out from the crowd.
 In many ways, eCommerce has come to reflect the idea of the Winner-Takes-All society.
 In this scenario, a marginal advantage over your competition, especially in terms of Conversion Rate, will produce disproportionate gains for your business.